-With the use of metal detection test pieces, food industry executives and workers are showing that they put safety first and that should make consumers feel better.
+With the use of metal detection test pieces in the food industry, food executives and workers show they put safety first.
+And that should make consumers feel better.
 Food product manufacturers need to ensure that their products contain no contaminants.
-This has become more important in recent years as new instances of food tampering, and food safety issues seem to spring up almost every day.
+This has become more important in recent years.
+There are always new instances of food tampering, and food safety issues seem to spring up almost every day.

-Using a metal detector may seem like an unusual step in the food industry, where pieces of metal should not be an immediate cause for concern, but any time you have a processing plant where complicated pieces of equipment are regularly used, anything is possible.
+Using a metal detector may seem like an unusual step in the food industry.
+Pieces of metal should not be an immediate cause for concern, you might think.
+But any time you have a processing plant where complicated pieces of equipment are regularly used, anything is possible.

-The obvious assumption, in this case, is that manufacturing plants should be adhering to strict health and safety standards rendering this kind of extra precaution unnecessary, but that is not necessarily true.
+The obvious assumption, in this case, is that manufacturing plants should be adhering to strict health and safety standards.
+This would render this kind of extra precaution unnecessary, but that is not true.
 The fact is, even the most well-run facility may occasionally have problems with contaminants accidentally falling through the cracks, literally.

-The best way to counter this situation is by using a metal detector to identify and locate these particles before the food reaches consumers.
-Since food production usually involves the use of a multi-step conveyor system, it is necessary to use a metal detector at various steps along the way and always at the end of this process.
+The best way to counter this is by using metal detectors to locate these particles before the food ships.
+Food production usually involves the use of a multi-step conveyor system.
+It is necessary, then, to use a metal detector at various steps along the way.
+Ideally, at the the end of this process as well.
 In this way, each food item can be carefully scanned to detect the presence of any contaminants.
-If a foreign substance were found, the entire product would be rejected before it gets shipped and ends up on store shelves.
+If a foreign substance were found, the entire product would be rejected before it ends up on store shelves.

 In general, metal detectors in the food industry use one of two processes: either “balanced coil” or magnetic field detection.
-With “balanced coil” a series of coils are used to scan foods, with the first coil illuminating any contaminants and the second and third coils detecting them.
+A series of coils scan foods, the first coil illuminating any contaminants and the second and third coils detecting them.
 With a magnetic field system, contaminants are magnetized and then detected by coils.
-In either case, the metal detection test pieces that the food industry uses are critical.
+In either case, the test pieces in the food industry is critical.

 As with any type of machinery, it is extremely important that metal detectors be tested regularly to make sure they are functioning correctly.
 This is done by using test pieces made of food grade plastic with small pieces of metal embedded in them.
 The test pieces are available in various sizes and materials to accommodate different types of equipment.

-The test pieces are placed within a group of finished products to ensure proper function, which is then passed through the equipment.
+Test pieces in the food industry are placed within a group of finished products to ensure proper function, which is then passed through the equipment.
 If the machinery is working correctly, it should detect the metal in the test pieces.
 To be doubly sure, you should run the test pieces through the process twice, once at the front of the group of products and once toward the end.